Best Time to Travel to Hawaii

 Hawaii Accommodation Rates

-First, we want to point out that there is considerable confusion about there being a "wet/dry" season and a "high/low" travel season in Hawaii.
+We want to point out that there is considerable confusion about there being a "wet/dry" season and a "high/low" travel season in Hawaii.
 The two assumptions are in some ways true and in some ways false.
-Let's take a closer look.
+Let's take a closer look at each of the seasons in Hawaii.

 Spring in Hawaii

 Less rain starts to fall on the islands as the trade winds die down to their summer levels, making this an ideal time to visit.
 Some call this the start of the "dry" season.
 The weather is almost always perfect, and, in general, this is the best time to find good bargain travel activities.
-After mid-April, most airfare and lodging prices drop as a result of the "high season" ending.
-The last week of April and the first week of May are often a time when the most Japanese visitors will arrive due to the "Golden Week" holiday in Japan.
+After mid-April (typically after Easter), most airfare and lodging prices drop as a result of the "high-demand" period ending.
+The last week of April and the first week of May are often a time when most Japanese visitors will arrive due to the "Golden Week" holiday in Japan.

 Summer in Hawaii

-Typically, summer is classified on Hawaii as the "low season."
-This results in lower rates for both accommodations and rental vehicles.
-However, this "low season" classification can often be misleading, as for June through August are very popular with travelers.
-Airline prices will often increase into late June through July, as demand is higher for seats nationwide.
-Thus, if you are flying from the East Coast, the most expensive flight you pay for might ironically be the continental flight to the West Coast.
+Since June through August are very popular with travelers in general, not just to Hawaii, Airline prices will often increase into late May through July, as demand is higher for seats nationwide.
+Thus, if you are flying from the East Coast or the Midwest, the most expensive flight you pay for might ironically be the continental flight to the West Coast.

-The summer months are always the warmest on the island, and temperatures can reach as high as the 90's under the right conditions.
+The summer months are always the warmest on the island, and temperatures can reach as high as 90+°F (32+°C) under the right conditions.
 Combined with the high humidity, the heat can occasionally be unpleasant for some travelers not accustomed to it.
 Surf is at its lowest during the summer, and the rain clouds are few and far between, except on the windward coast.
-Note the difference in flow rates at Rainbow Falls (below), located on the Big Island, between summer (left) and winter (right).
+Note the difference in flow rates at Rainbow Falls (above), located on the Big Island, between summer (left) and winter (right).

-In our opinion, the summer is simply too warm for a lot of outdoor hiking and adventure, especially at locations like the Big Island's black lava fields or any other island's coastal trails (Kalalau on Kauai for example).
-Lower prices are nice on the wallet; however, the sun and humidity combination makes going anywhere but the beach seem like a chore.
-We advise visiting a few months earlier in the spring or a few months later in the fall if you can.
+Regarding hiking, in our opinion, the summer months are typically too warm for a lot of outdoor hiking and adventure, especially at locations like the Big Island's black lava fields or any other island's coastal trails (Kalalau on Kauai for example).
+Lower prices are helpful on the wallet; however, the sun and humidity combination makes going anywhere, but the beach seems like a chore.
+If you plan to be especially active outdoors, we advise visiting a few months earlier in the spring or a few months later in the fall if you can.

 Fall in Hawaii

 More rain begins to fall in November as the trade winds increase to their winter levels, and there are days where rain showers will dominate on the windward coast and mauka areas.
-While Hawaii had been going through a fairly dry spell for several years, 2006 was a year of almost extreme precipitation amounts, causing flooding on many islands in the early winter months.
-2007 and 2008 were also considerably wetter than previous years.
-A Kona storm in late 2007 dumped a tremendous amount of rain on the islands and caused wind damage in several areas.
-More recently, in July 2016, Tropical Storm Darby became only the fifth recorded tropical cyclone to make landfall in Hawaii since 1958, and the islands experienced severe flash flooding.
+Occasionally, Kona storms will dump a tremendous amount of rain on the islands and can cause wind damage in several areas.
+Tropical Storms and/or Hurricanes can also still pose a threat to Hawaii during the fall.
 However, as a general rule, Kona storms cause more headaches than tropical storms.
 So what exactly IS a Kona storm?

 When a Kona storm develops or moves into the area, the prevailing wind pattern changes - south and southwesterly winds replace the trade winds.
 Since the winds typically affect the Kona coast of the Big Island, the storms have thus taken on that name.

-"High season" for traveling begins in mid-December, which typically causes rates for flights, tours, and accommodations to rise.
 In general, the fall months and the spring months are very similar.
 Like in the spring, the Big Island of Hawaii can become quite busy during October, as a major event is held on the island.
 Typically, in October, the Ironman Triathlon event is held on the Kona side of the Big Island of Hawaii.
 Check online calendars for the exact dates each year.
+Also note that in the late fall, visitor demand to Hawaii begins to increase in mid-December, which typically causes rates for flights, tours, and accommodations to rise.

 Winter in Hawaii

-The high temperature remains a comfortable average of near 78 degrees.
-Water temperatures are often around 74 degrees during this period, and swimming can be rough as a result of the higher surf.
+The high temperature remains a comfortable average of near 78°F (25°C).
+Water temperatures are often around 74°F (23°C) during this period, and swimming can be rough as a result of the higher surf.
 If you're coming to Hawaii to see any surfing events, then this is definitely the time to come -, especially on Maui and Oahu.
 During the winter months, this is one of the only places in the world you can come play in the snow (on the Big Island and occasionally Maui) and swim in the (warm) ocean in the same day.

 Winter is also the whale watching season in Hawaii.
 Humpback whales travel all the way from Alaska every winter to mate, calve, and birth their young (usually in the shallow waters off the coast of Maui).